nuuuwan/news_lk3_data/README.md

 The Supreme Court issued this order after granting leave to proceed with the nine petitions, filed by several parties including Cardinal Malcolm Ranjith, challenging the decision to appoint Tennakoon as the IGP.

+The Supreme Court also ordered the President to name a suitable person for the post of IGP, for the duration of the interim order being enforced against Deshabandu Tennakoon, Ada Derana reporter said.

+The fundamental rights (FR) petitions filed challenging the appointment of Deshabandu Tennakoon as IGP were taken up once again today (24).
 The petitioners had sought an interim order restraining Deshabandu Tennakoon from discharging the duties and functioning in the office of IGP.

-The fundamental rights (FR) petitions filed challenging the appointment of Deshabandu Tennakoon as IGP were taken up once again today (24).

 The Supreme Court on July 18 concluded considering the FR petitions filed challenging the appointment of Tennakoon as the IGP.

-Accordingly, the court had then announced that the decision as to whether or not the petitions will be taken up for hearing will be delivered today (24).

 ...